Romani people in Croatia: Origin

 The Romani people originally came to Europe from Northern India, presumably from the northwestern Indian states of Rajasthan and Punjab.

 The linguistic evidence has indisputably shown that roots of the Romani language lie in India: the language has grammatical characteristics of Indian languages and shares with them a big part of the basic lexicon, for example, body parts or daily routines.

 More exactly, Romani shares the basic lexicon with Hindi and Punjabi.
 It shares many phonetic features with Marwari, while its grammar is closest to Bengali.

 Genetic findings in 2012 suggest the Romani originated in northwestern India and migrated as a group.

 According to a genetic study in 2012, the ancestors of present scheduled tribes and scheduled caste populations of northern India, traditionally referred to collectively as the Ḍoma, are the likely ancestral populations of the modern European Roma.

 In February 2016, during the International Roma Conference, the Indian Minister of External Affairs stated that the people of the Roma community were children of India.
 The conference ended with a recommendation to the Government of India to recognize the Roma community spread across 30 countries as a part of the Indian diaspora.

 Migration to Croatia

 Romani people were mentioned for the first time in the Republic of Ragusa in 1362 in some commercial records.
 Ten years later, Romani were recorded as being in Zagreb, where they were merchants, tailors and butchers.

 Various Romani groups have lived in Croatia since the 14th century.
+In the second half of the 14th century, They settled in places like Dubrovnik, Zagreb, Pula, and Šibenik and worked as traders, craftsmen and entertainers.

 In the Middle Ages Roma living in cities lived together with rest of the population.
 According to litteras promotorias, nomad Romani groups also had the authority to resolve independently all intragroup conflicts.

 Maria Theresa and Joseph II, in regulations issued in 1761, 1767 and 1783, outlawed the Romani nomadic lifestyle, forced them to accept local clothing codes and languages, made regulations regarding personal and family names and limited their choice of professions.

 Large groups of Roma arrived in Croatia in the 19th century from Romania after the abolition of Romani slavery there in 1855.